nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Geolocation Manager can cross verify that the components of the host are still intact or if anything is plugged out.
 Plugging out components can decrease the quality of location.
 Host composition comprises TPM EK, GNSS sensor hardware id, Mobile sensor hardware id, Mobile-SIM IMSI, etc. Refer to Host Composition Table for further details.
 Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.

 ## Workload Identity Agent Geolocation Workflow
-This described process below is run periodically (say every 1 minute) to check if the host's location has changed and get an attested location.
+This described process below is run periodically (say every .5 minutes or 30 seconds for frequently mobile hosts such as smartphones; say every 5 minutes for less frequently mobile hosts such as laptops; say every 50 minutes for stationary hosts) to check if the host's location has changed and get an attested location.

 * Workload Identity Agent gathers the location from host-local location sensors (e.g., GNSS) and/or location providers (e.g. Google, Apple).
 Location has a quality associated with it.
 For example, IP address-based location is of lower quality as compared to other sources.
 The location is signed by TPM AK along with a timestamp.
 Workload Identity Agent provides the signed location to Workload Identity Manager using a nonce protocol to prevent replay attacks.